0xcharchar/linkens/README.md

 Visit https://app.ens.domains and register a node on either mainnet or a testnet.

+Netlify CLI needs to be setup, logged in to, and linked with this repo.

 _This project was originally built as part of the [ETHOnline 2021 Hackathon](https://showcase.ethglobal.com/ethonline2021/linkens)._